iqbalu/DeepLab/README.md

 1. Accepts variable sized images during training.
 Note: The image size should be same in a single batch.
 (This is motivated from the original caffe implementation, but was not part of the DeepLab).

+2. Accepts .mat files containing separate segmentation channels.
+Note: Currently only a batch size of 1 is supported.

 ## DeepLab